A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

-\paragraph{ Nonparametric multi-task \textsc{birl}} \textsc{dpm}-\textsc{birl} is a clustering method that learns multiple specifications using unlabeled fixed-length trajectories ~\cite{Choi2012}.
-It differs from previous methods because the number of experts are not known.
-Therefore, the method initializes a nonparametric Dirichlet process over the reward functions and aims to assign each input demonstration to a reward function that potentially generates it, thereby forming clusters of trajectories.
-Learning happens by implementing a Bayesian update to compute the joint posterior over the reward functions and the sought assignments to clusters.
-The process iterates until the reward functions and clusters stabilize.
+In contrast to parametric clustering, \textsc{dpm}-\textsc{birl} is a clustering method that learns multiple reward specifications from unlabeled fixed-length trajectories~\cite{Choi2012}.
+It differs from the previous methods in this section in that the number of experts are not known.
+Therefore, it addresses the problem in Def.~\ref{def:extension_multi_task_irl} with $M$ unknown.
+The method initializes a nonparametric Dirichlet process of priors over the reward functions and aims to assign each input trajectory to a reward function that potentially generates it, thereby forming clusters of trajectories.
+Learning occurs by implementing a Bayesian update to compute the joint posterior over the reward functions and the probabilistic assignments to clusters.
+The procedure iterates until the reward functions and clusters stabilize.

+In settings populated by multiple experts, Bogert et al. \cite{Bogert_mIRL_Int_2014} extend {\sc irl*} and {\sc maxentirl} to multiple experts who may interact, albeit sparsely.
+These experts are mobile robots patrolling a narrow hallway.
+While the motion dynamics of each expert is modeled separately, the interaction is modeled as a strategic game between the two experts; this approach promotes scalability to many experts.
+Experts are assumed to play one of the Nash equilibria profiles during the interaction, although the precise one is unknown to the learner.
+Alternatively, all experts may be modeled jointly as a multiagent system.
+Reddy et al.~\cite{Reddy_DecMulti} adopt this approach and model multiple interacting experts as a decentralized general-sum stochastic game.
+Lin et al. \cite{Lin_MultiGame} propose a Bayesian method learning the distribution over rewards in a sequential zero-sum stochastic multi-agent game.